Comparing Health Insurance Schemes

-Day-to-day medical expenses are things like GP bills, physio visits, medicines, that sort of thing.
+Day-to-day medical expenses are things like GP bills and physio visits, that sort of thing.

-If you rarely go to the doctor or need medicines, you can keep your premium down by reducing the amount of cover for these costs.
+If you rarely go to the doctor, you can keep your premium down by reducing the amount of cover for these costs.
 On the other hand, if you anticipate a lot of day-to-day costs, it can be worthwhile making sure you are covered for them.
 Factor this into any health insurance comparison you do.

 3) How much are you willing to pay towards your treatment?

 When you choose a scheme, you can decide how much you are happy to pay directly towards each treatment you receive.
 This is known as the ‘excess’.

 The more you feel comfortable paying towards your treatment, the lower your scheme’s premium will be.
 On the other hand, if you’d prefer to pay less towards treatments, you can reduce the excess.
 Bear in mind that health insurance schemes with smaller excesses are more expensive and your efforts to compare the costs of cover should consider this.

 If you start with those three questions, you’ll find it much easier to compare health insurance options and find a scheme that fits you.

 Once you have these in place, you can look at adding cover for things that are more specific to you.

 And if you need help with any price or cover comparisons you are doing, our dedicated switching team are here to look after you, always.
 Call 1890 700 890 or get a quote online.